sferez/sferez/README.md

 #### 🗞️ CLI for [BYBIT](https://www.bybit.com/) crypto-currency exchange for news trading
   - Software up and running allowing a fast and easy access to all derivatives markets

-#### ✳︎ Complex network analysis using Machine Learning
-  - Currently working on a group project providing a effective software solution to complex network analysis using Machine Learning and Deep Learning approaches for resilience, vulnerability, and prediction of complex networks.

 #### 🔑 Vanity blockchain address generator
   - Vanity address generator on High Performance Computing (HPC) cluster using C++.